godcandidate/SQL-Games/sql-island/README.md

 Maybe they want to buy some of my items.

 Hint      - get all friendly inhabitant with job as dealer or merchant

+#
+`11-task.sql`

+Challenge - -- I'd like to get the ring and the teapot.
+The rest is nothing but scrap.
+Please give me the two items.
+My personid is 15.

+Hint      - set the ownership for ring and teaport items to owner with id 15